 History

-For over 100 years, since 1911, Child and Family Charities has been protecting and strengthening families in need.
-The agency's founding purpose was "to secure for every child the same love and same opportunity that we would have our children receive should they be left orphaned or friendless."
-Over the years, under the same guiding principles, Child and Family Charities has evolved in the mid-Michigan community.
+For over 100 years—since 1911, Child and Family Charities has been protecting and strengthening families in need.
+Our origins demonstrate that we were initially formed as the Ingham County Branch of Michigan Children’s Aid.
+The agency’s founding purpose was “to secure for every child the same love and the same opportunity that we would have our children receive should they be left orphaned or friendless.”
+This was in response to the orphan trains that would transport orphaned and homeless children from crowded cities in the East to foster homes predominantly in the West.
+Our early efforts focused on services to unwed mothers, adoption, and the recruitment of foster homes.
+Over the years, under the same guiding principles Child and Family Charities has evolved in the mid-Michigan community.

 In 2009, Child and Family Charities merged with Teen Court, a local nonprofit providing a program to help first-time offending youth overcome their difficulties and find a better path toward a brighter future.
-This program has since evolved into the Teen Accountability Program (TAP) and has added several new prevention programs to help at-risk youth and families.
+This program has since evolved into the Teen Accountability Program (T.A.P.), adding several new prevention programs to help at-risk youth and families.

-In 2011, Child and Family Charities changed it's name from the former Child and Family Services, Capital Area, and merged with Child Abuse Prevention Services—a local nonprofit serving vulnerable families by providing respite childcare, parenting classes, and Medicaid outreach.
-This program has grown tremendously under the CFC leadership and has become a Family Growth and Resources Center for the local community.
+In 2011, Child and Family Charities changed its name from the former Child and Family Services, Capital Area.
+In addition to this name change, the agency merged with Child Abuse Prevention Services, a local nonprofit serving vulnerable families by providing respite childcare, parenting classes, and Medicaid outreach.
+This program has grown tremendously under the C.F.C. leadership and has become a Family Growth and Resources Center for the local community.

-Gateway Youth Services, formerly known as Gateway Community Services, merged with CFC in 2014.
+In 2014, Gateway Youth Services, formerly known as Gateway Community Services, merged with CFC.
 For over 40 years, Gateway has provided services to homeless and runaway youth.
-Gateway has grown into a much larger program providing outreach, residential and supportive housing for youth, young adults, and young families locally.
+Since the merger, Gateway has grown into a much larger program that provides outreach, residential, and supportive housing for youth, young adults, and young families locally.

 In 2021, Child and Family Services of Michigan, INC. merged with CFC to add Operation Good Cheer, a statewide gift-giving program for children and youth in foster care, and Confidential Intermediary Search Services, a service helping families reconnect with their roots after adoptions.